rahmanha/my-website/README.md

 # my-website
 My temporary website

-# made some changes for commit test
-A new line.

-# Add changes to exmaple branch
-A new line added to exmple branch

-# New update to a new branch Update Readme
+# New update to a new branch update-readme local
-A new line 2 to the new branch
+A new line added to local version of the readme file today (27/4/2020) - 2